carlosmartinezvillar/dataspace-downloader/README.md

 An installation of `rclone` and access to ESA's Dataspace S3 service are required to download files.

 ## How-to
-Data is searched and downloaded through a `Downloader()` instance.
-This object is fed a search configuration (in YAML form) to find Sentinel products matching the request.
+Data is searched and downloaded through the `Downloader()` class.
+An instance of this object is fed a search configuration (in YAML form) to find Sentinel products matching the request.

 0. Import the library:
 ```
 import dataspace_downloader as dd
 ```

-1. Create a Fetcher instance:
+1. Create a Downloader instance:

 ```
-D = dd.Downloader("my_parameters.yml")
+D = dd.Downloader("my/data/dir","my_parameters.yml")
 ```

 2. Search